itoocode/markdown-cheatsheet/README.md

 To install the latest version of NPM, you can type, `npm install npm@latest -g`

 for block of code use three backtics

 ```
     let addNums = (a, b) => {
         return a + b;
     }
 ```

+Code with syntax highlight use three backtics with lang

 ```javascript